w3c/wot-discovery/explainer/Explainer.md

 should be used, and when various access control mechanisms should be used.
 The problem is complicated by the fact that we often want to access IoT devices on a LAN where the Certificate Authority (CA) system available on the rest of the internet is not easy to apply.
-In general we require strong controls on the distribution of data from WoT Things in general and WoT Discovery results in particular when access is public, and best-effort controls on private networks such as LANs.
+In general, we require strong controls on the distribution of data from WoT Things and WoT Discovery results when access is public, and best-effort controls on private networks such as LANs.

 #### Key Requirement: Scalability